 Offensive Strategies: 1.
 Change Speed 2.
 Change Direction 3.
 Juke or put on a move.

 Support: 1.
 Move into open passing lanes 2.
 Spread the field (use the entire width of the field - DON'T CHJASE THE BALL..

-1. Mark/guard a player.
-2. Stay on GOAL SIDE (see the player and the ball on your side of the field you are defending.
+1. When mark/guard a player - stay on GOAL SIDE (see the player and the ball on your side of the field you are defending.
 2. Force the offensive player to the sidelines.

 Soccer Cues Square Pass Cues: Use the instep (just below and in front of the ankle) to strike the ball.
 Hit the top half of the ball to keep the ball on the ground.
 Trapping the Ball Cues: Move to the ball.
 Position body in front of the ball.
 Support Cues: Move quickly away from the defender.
 Move into an open passing lane (a space where there is no defender between the player with the ball and you).
 Throw-in Cues: Use two hands - the ball starts behind the head.
 Keep both feet on the ground.
 Follow through to target.